Signs of Being Too High: What Should You Know?

 - Tolerance

-The duration of a high also depends on how you consume the marijuana:
+The duration of a high also depends on how you consume weed:

-You can start to feel the effects of marijuana within 2 to 10 minutes after smoking it.
-It kicks in within minutes of inhaling as it enters your bloodstream via your lungs.
+When you smoke or vape marijuana, you’ll start to feel the effects within minutes.
+It typically kicks in within two to 10 minutes as it enters your bloodstream via the lungs.

 Edibles